 In the normal course of business, we may enter purchase commitments, including inventory and third-party software license embedded in our products, to achieve economy of scale.
-At December 31, 2021, we had no purchase commitments which are due within one year.
-At December 31, 2020, we had \$70 thousand of purchase commitments due within one year.
+At December 31, 2022, and December 31, 2022 we had no purchase commitments due within one year.